matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/004 The Secure Channel.md

 First break `t` into `t` and `i`.
 Generate the key stream, just as the sender did.
 The first block of the key stream is a 4 byte counter, 4 bytes of `i`, and 8 zero-bytes at the end.
 The one difference is that we are using the subkey `KEYRECENC`.
+Now decrypt the message and the MAC field and split them.
+We can do this split because we know the MAC field is always 32 bytes long.
+When we do these concatenations, we always need to be sure that we know the length of `x`, the length of `len(x)`, and the length of `i`.
+We do not need to know the length of `m`.
+When we decrypt, the result is `m` concatenated with our tag `a`.
+Recompute the tag `a'` using the subkey `KEYRECAUTH`.
+If `a'` =/= `a`, then we have an authentication failure-- destroy `k` and `m`.
+Else, check if `i` < `MSGCNTREC`, if it is, we have a message out of order-- destroy `k` and `m`.
+If all is wel

 > Receiving a message is exactly opposite of sending a message.